 Martin's work gains support of Indianapolis Baptist Churches, designated as a Home Mission, officially named East Side Christian Center, and relocated to a three-room house on Martindale Avenue.
 After-school programs begin, children's choir started.

-Center buys a house and two empty lots on Arsenal Avenue, finally with toilet facilities.
-An addition would be built at this sit later, and another house would be bought for use as a second-hand store.
+Center buys a house and two empty lots on Arsenal Avenue.
+An addition would be built at this site later, and another house would be bought for use as a second-hand store.

 Playground equipment added.
 Sewing and Cooking classes started.
 VBS hosts 600 hot meals and 29 conversions.

 Center nursery school becomes licensed.
 More than 2,400 attend programs.
 2,000 meals served on a budget of $100.
 Indiana Bell donated colorful phone wire so kids can weave baskets.